DavidDerhy/api-docs/source/includes/_money_transfer.md

 }
 ```

-Fidor offers you the possibility to transfer money to your fellow Fidor user without even knowing his account number.
+Fidor offers you the possibility to transfer money to your fellow Fidor user without even knowing his account number ("Freunden Geld senden").
 To transfer the money you can use one of the following:
 - nickname
 - email address
 - mobile phone number